 Deeper Than Bullets, Bombs & Bugs

 Why am I spending time on this topic with you?
 Because I want you to stop spinning your wheels on tragic events that are outliers and invest yourself in problems you can actually help address in the real world.
 We need you out here in the real world.

 When our personal narrative tells us that we are in a dangerous world, then we build walls to keep others out.
-When we step away from the tragedy hype, then we can have the peace we need to be part of the Story of grace.
+When we step away from the tragedy hype, then we can have the peace we need to be part of The Story of grace and truth.
 Only then can we build bridges instead of walls.
 Only then can we be free to reach out to the hurting people around us with love and compassion.